Last Updated: December 15, 2021

-The Supreme Court case upholding zoning and its traditional segregation of land uses was Euclid v.
-Amber.
+The Supreme Court case upholding zoning and its traditional segregation of land uses was Village of Euclid v.
+Ambler Realty Company.
 As a piece of trivia, this is why you sometimes hear the phrase Euclidean zoning.
 It's nothing about geometry.

 Someone asked the obvious question in our community development questions section: why is zoning important?

 Typically these laws are justified on the grounds that they protect the health, safety, and welfare of the public, which is the wording that the judiciary first applied to zoning, by the way.
 Keep in mind that the original zoning regulations were aimed at bringing some sunlight and air circulation to crowded tenements in New York, and you begin to see the logic of the health and safety argument.